 If you’re living with recurrent or chronic yeast infections, boric acid may be a treatment worth investigating.
-Boric acid has been used to treat vaginal infections for over 100 years.
+Boric acid has been used to

 Not only is it antiviral and antifungal, it works against both Candida albicans and the more resistant Candida glabrata yeast strains.